umami-hep/puma/docs/source/examples/high_level_aux_api.md

 ```
 This function handles all considerations for vertexing performance, including removing PV, pileup and fake
 tracks from truth vertices and from reco vertices if a tagger has available track origin classification
 information.
+See [here](https://ftag.docs.cern.ch/algorithms/labelling/track_labels/) for more information
-It also performs a 1:1 greedy matching procedure between truth and reconstructed vertices,
+about truth track origin and vertex definitions.
+It also performs a 1:1 greedy matching procedure between
-with which it calculates all relevant performance metrics for plots.
-There is also a flag to turn on inclusive
+truth and reconstructed vertices, with which it calculates all relevant performance metrics for plots.
+There
-vertexing, which merges all tracks from HF into a single truth vertex per jet.
-For reconstructed vertices,
+is also a flag to turn on inclusive vertexing, which merges all tracks from HF into a single truth vertex
-this merges all tracks from HF if track origin classification information is available and all tracks marked
+per jet.
+For reconstructed vertices, this merges all tracks from HF if track origin classification
-as being contained in a secondary vertex if not.
-In total, 5 plots are produced (plotted against a specified
+information is available and all tracks marked as being contained in a secondary vertex if not.
+In total, 5
-performance variable):
+plots are produced (plotted against a specified performance variable):

 * Vertexing efficiency: defined as number of vertices matched divided by number of true vertices
 * Vertexing purity: defined as number of vertices matched divided by number of reconstructed vertices